Check out our ultimate list of 100 Summer Crafts & Activities for Kids – Perfect Summer Camp at home Ideas including crafts, printables, and more!

-“Summer is a state of mind”, goes the saying, and when you think of summer your mind fills with images of beaches, breeze, brightness, relaxation and of course, fun!
-Summer means vacations in most parts of the world, and even if you aren’t travelling anywhere, there’s this feeling of freedom and release in the air.
+“Summer is a state of mind”, goes the saying, and when you think of summer your mind fills with images of beaches, breeze, brightness, relaxation, and of course, fun!
+Summer means vacations in most parts of the world, and even if you aren’t traveling anywhere, there’s this feeling of freedom and release in the air.

 100 Summer Crafts & Activities for Kids – Summer Camp at home Ideas

 10 Beach Summer Crafts & Activities for Kids

 1. When you’re at the beach, you have access to water, which means it’s time to go boating!
 Try making this cute Bottle Boat from Molly Moo Crafts, using old shampoo bottles.

 2. Enjoyed your time at the beach?
 Then let the kids make this Paper Plate Sea Shell Craft from Artsy Craftsy mom to relive the fun times they had by the sea!

 3. Whether you go swimming at the beach or just play by the shore, a swimmer’s mask is fun to make!
 Try this paper plate craft from Pink Stripey Socks that’ll make you feel like putting on some goggles and diving in!